-Ten years later, a man named Oswaldo Gonçalves de Lima was the first person to identify DMT in plant sources (1946).
+Ten years later, Oswaldo Gonçalves de Lima was the first to identify DMT in plant sources (1946).

 It wasn’t for another ten years that the hallucinogenic effects of DMT were first discovered.
-A scientist by the name of Stephen Szara isolated DMT from the mimosa plant and tested it on himself.
+A scientist named Stephen Szara isolated DMT from the mimosa plant and tested it on himself.
 His reports of intense visions and dissolution are what formed the link between the sacramental use of DMT and the world of science.

 4-AcO-DMT was discovered by the Swiss chemist Albert Hofmann, as well as Franz Troxler at Sandoz Laboratories in Switzerland in 1963.